|Scotland||Contents||Roxburghshire Parishes||Information related to all of Roxburghshire|

 Graham and Emma Maxwell are transcribing and indexing baptisms, marriages and burials recorded in Scottish Borders kirk session records and non-conformist church records.
 Their website also offers a free search facility for these resources.

 The kirk session of a parish consists of the minister of the parish and the elders of the congregation.
 It looks after the general wellbeing of the congregation and, particularly in centuries past, parochial discipline.
-Most kirk session records are held in the National Archives of Scotland in Edinburgh and can be fascinating reading.
+Most kirk session records are held in the National Records of Scotland in Edinburgh and can be fascinating reading.
 For more information see Anne Gordon's Candie for the Foundling published by the Pentland Press in 1992.
 ISBN 1 872795 75 7 (720 pages).

 For an account of the Border kirk session records, focusing particularly on poor relief and the dispensation of discipline, see M.C.
 Lawson's article "The Poor, Crime and Punishment, and the Power of the Kirk in the Borders, 17th & 18th Centuries" which was published on pages 14-15 of the June 1996 Borders Family History Society magazine.